thanlong/VMOSPro_RootXposed_Terminal/README.md

 ### How to install a module?

-1. Install VMOS Pro Terminal Tool v1.8+ if it's not installed!
+1. Install VMOS Pro Terminal Tool v1.15+ if it's not installed!

-2. Put your mod `.zip` file into `/sdcard/toolflash/` (no need to unzip file)
+2. Place your mod `.zip` file at `/sdcard/toolflash/` (no need to unzip file)

 3. Open Terminal app, type `tool` to run VMOS Pro Terminal Tool, then type `6` (Enter) and `yes` (Enter) to install module.